-Quite a few of my friends don't quite grasp what I'm doing here in Germany, and protonet's public web site doesn't really say much right now (though one of the videos, and software in the form of a communications platform that ships on these nodes.
+Quite a few of my friends don't quite grasp what I'm doing here in Germany, and protonet's public web site doesn't really say much right now (though one of the videos is quite nice).
+At the lowest level, protonet builds modern hardware and software: hardware in the form of low-power orange cube computers (called "nodes"), and software in the form of a communications platform that ships on these nodes.

 However, we do tend to work on certain aspects of the project individually based on what we are good at.
 Tiff tends to work on the interactive frontend, while I develop functionality in the backend(s) and Ali does his thing (talking to clients, answering emails, finding/fixing bugs, administrating servers).
 Building the hardware is a group project though.